gitXite/voice-keyboard-poc/README.md

 # voice-keyboard-poc
-Python proof of concept for an Android keyboard with voice-to-key bias
+Proof of concept for an Android keyboard that takes voice input and generates a keypress bias depending on phonemes.